hyosung11/Launch-School/Courses/journal.md

 09:15 Glad to have passed JS129 Interview and do have started JS130.

 10:14 Working through the TodoList methods.
 I am enjoying it today.

+10:45 I need to stop and play with SungOh now.